psto/episteme/questions.md

 * When a question triggers anxiety or fear, ask **kaizen questions** - small, gentle, action-oriented questions:
   * When you are trying to reach a goal, ask yourself every day: "What is one small step I could take toward reaching my goal?"
   * When you are unhappy but aren't sure why: "If I were guaranteed not to fail, what would I be doing differently?"
+* When stuck on something challenging: What might it look like if it was easy?

 The question you most often ask yourself (or others ask you) can either guide or control you: